-More generally, portability verification aims at proving the equivalence of two syntactically close versions of a program running in different environments.
-As program equivalence, it is a fundamental problem [85].
+Portability verification aims at proving the equivalence of two syntactically close versions of a program running in different environments.
+As program equivalence, it is a fundamental problem [86].
 Portability and non regression are related properties.
 Indeed, they both deal with comparing the semantics of two program versions.
 Regression verification compares the semantics of two programs running in the same environment.
 They may have different semantics, as they have different syntax.
-Portability verification compares the semantics of two programs running in different environments.
-They may have different semantics, even if they share exactly the same syntax.
+Portability verification compares the semantics, even if they share exactly the same syntax.
 They may additionally exhibit syntactic differences.
 It is thus natural to view regression verification as a particular case of portability verification, where program versions run in the same environments.